aws-solutions-library-samples/guidance-for-payment-systems-using-event-driven-architecture-on-aws/README.md

-# Guidance for building cross-platform event-driven payment systems on AWS
+# Guidance for Building cross-platform event-driven payment systems on AWS

 This guidance focuses on payment processing subsystems responsible for posting payments to recieving accounts.
 In this phase of payment processing, inbound transactions are evaluated, have accounting rules applied to them, then are posted into receiving accounts.
 The accounting rules dictate the work that needs to happen to successfully process the transaction.
 Inbound transactions are assumed to have been authorized by an upstream process.